 a.
-The continued diffusion of nuclear weapons is clearly not in the interest of the US.
-Even if these weapons are not used, diffusion will make existing disputes more acute and will generate new ones.
-And although their use by a weak power will be irrational, such action cannot be ruled out.
-Moreover, the existence of additional nuclear countries would make the course of a major crisis involving the US less predictable and more dangerous.
+The continued diffusion of nuclear weapons is clearly not in the interest of the U.S. Even if these weapons are not used, diffusion will make existing disputes more acute and will generate new ones.
+And although their use by a weak power would be irrational, such action cannot be ruled out.
+Moreover, the existence of additional nuclear countries would make the course of a major crisis involving the U.S. less predictable and more dangerous.

 - b.
 Even with unrestricted testing, the number of new nuclear countries during the next decade is not likely to be large.
 It probably will be a good deal smaller than the potential number able to produce weapons.
 Beyond about ten years, however, there are likely to be many more nuclear countries unless some effective action is taken. - c.
-Although the ending of tests could have an important effect on diffusion (especially a comprehensive ban) a more important factor will be the pressures the US, the USSR and others were able effectively to employ in restraining others from testing.
-However, in the case of France, during recent weeks when the objectives to which the US sought to win French assent were of much greater importance than the matter of a test ban treaty, after careful consideration the USG found it unwise to apply significant pressures.
-It, therefore, seems likely that similar reasons might motivate against the employment of important pressures upon France to accede to a test ban treaty.
-On the other hand should the Government of France accommodate itself to US objectives with regard to support for NATO etcetera, a settlement at that time could eventuate which would give France sufficient technical assistance with her nuclear program that she might be willing to accept a test ban.
+Although the ending of tests would have an important effect on diffusion (especially a comprehensive ban) a more important factor will be the pressures the U.S., the USSR and others are willing to employ in restraining others from testing.
+The cooperation that may develop between the U.S. and USSR, as a result, has a potential importance.
+In some cases, we, and others, would probably have to employ stronger incentives and sanctions than has seriously been considered so far.
+However, a comprehensive test ban would make it more likely that stronger steps could be taken and would be effective.